Wizkiller96/WizBot/docs/medusa/getting-started.md

 ### What is the Medusa system?

-- It is a dynamic module/plugin/cog system for NadekoBot introduced in **NadekoBot 4.1.0**
+- It is a dynamic module/plugin/cog system for WizBot introduced in **WizBot 4.1.0**

-- Allows developers to add custom functionality to Nadeko without modifying the original code
+- Allows developers to add custom functionality to WizBot without modifying the original code

 - Allows for those custom features to be updated during bot runtime (if properly written), without the need for bot restart.